 There might be some of what pollsters call “social desirability bias” operating here, in that people want to seem open-minded and confident so they would be more likely to answer that they’re comfortable with the changes even if they’re actually uneasy.
 But even so, the results are stark:

-A 53-point gap between Clinton voters and Trump voters.
+between Clinton voters and Trump voters.

 Liberals often mock the idea that Trump voters were expressing “economic anxiety” by voting for him when so much of it was about race.
 But it’s all part of a complex package.
 Trump’s campaign was intensely xenophobic, from the pledges to build the wall and ban Muslims from entering the country to the incessant retellings of the story of an undocumented immigrant who killed a young white girl (whom Trump would regularly describe as “beautiful,” as though that made it even worse).